stupid-yash74679/epicsinfra.in/content/collections/products/prefab-cafes.md

                                 <div class="services-steps">
                                     <h2 class="text-anime-style-2">How We Brew Your Cafe</h2>

-                                    <p class="wow fadeInUp">Our process is smooth and simple.
-We chat about your cafe idea, design a space that fits your style, and set it up in no time—often under 30 days—so you can start serving sooner.</p>
+                                    <p class="wow fadeInUp">Epics Infra keeps it smooth as espresso.
+We sit down to hear your cafe vision, craft a design that’s all you, and get it up in 15-30 days—no fuss, just a spot ready to serve up some magic.</p>

                                     <!-- Service Step Box Start -->
                                     <div class="service-steps-box">